mahancrx/Laravel-Shop/README.md

 </p>

 ## Installation
-<h4>for config project first copy .env.example and paste in folder and change name to .env</h4>
+<h4>for config project first copy .env.example and paste in folder and change name to .env and comment all appproviders boot function</h4>

 for update packages
 ```shell